maximecb/uvm/README.md

 # UVM

-**NOTE: this project is very much a work in progress and not ready for prime time at this point.
-You're likely to run into bugs and missing features, but I am looking for collaborators who share the vision.**
+**NOTE: this project is very much a work in progress.
+You're likely to run into bugs and missing features.
+I'm looking for collaborators who share the vision and want to help me make it happen.**

 <p align="center">
     <img src="media/basic.png" height=180>&nbsp;